ibm-cloud-docs/cloud-infrastructure/image-migration-diy.md

 # Migrating VMDK or VHD images to VPC
 {: #migrating-images-vpc}

-You can convert your Intel x86-based virtual machine (VM) in VMDK or VHD format to {{site.data.keyword.cloud}} virtual server instances to import your image to {{site.data.keyword.vpc_short}}, and then use a custom image to create new virtual server instances.
+You can convert your Intel x86-based virtual machine (VM) in VMDK or VHD format to {{site.data.keyword.cloud}} virtual server instances to import your image to {{site.data.keyword.vpc_short}}. , use a custom image to create new virtual server instances.
 {: shortdesc}

 ## Before you begin